Search

 • Do not overreach.
 Keep proper footing and balance.

-• When routing outside edges, guide the router counter clockwise around the work.
+• When routing outside edges, guide the router counterclockwise around the work.

-• When routing bevels, moldings and other edge work, make sure the router bit is in contact with the stock to the left of a starting point and is pointed in the correct cutting direction.
+• When routing bevels, mouldings, and other edge work, make sure the router bit is in contact with the stock to the left of a starting point and is pointed in the correct cutting direction.

 Router